MitchBradley/Grbl_Esp32-wiki/Macro-Button-Feature.md

 Macro buttons allow you to associate a switch closure with a simple command like homing or running a file from the SD card.

+### Electrical

+Buttons are typically used as normally open GPIO inputs that switch to ground.
+They need a pull up resistor to hold the pin in a high state when not closed to ground.
+Most pins have an internal pull up that will be used.
+GPIO pins 34 through 39 do not have a pull up resistor and you will need to add them.
+A 10k pull up to 3.3v is typical.

+**Advanced:** You can use normally closed switches.
+You will have to invert the logic using the **#define INVERT_CONTROL_PIN_MASK** in config.h

 ### Implementation

 Macro buttons are similar to the control switches (reset, hold, etc).
 You can define up to (4) of them.
 You add them to your cpu_mpa like...